mriot/gw2-no-recall-mech/README.md

 ### Is it a virus?

 No. You can check the code and pack it yourself if you don't trust me. :)
-It might get detected as a virus by your antivirus software since it hooks keyboard events like a keylogger would do.
+It might get detected as a keylogger by your antivirus software since it hooks keyboard events.

 ## Setup for development